genomic-medicine-sweden/NGPIris/README.md

 ### Miscellaneous utilities (`utils.py`)
 The `utils` module can be contains two functions: one for converting a string to `base64` encoding and one for `MD5` encoding.

-## Technical package documentation
-A thorough package documentation can be found in [docs.md](docs.md).